tecunningham/tecunningham.github.io/_drafts/hierarchy.md

 I will argue that weaknesses in human perception and judgment (illusions, biases, inconsistencies) can be understood as products of the *hierarchical* way in which the brain processes information.

 The diagrams below shows the basic idea.
 The first diagram represents a model of judgment in which all information is integrated optimally: there is some fact about the world, $v$, a set of observations $x_1,\ldots,x_7$ which relate to that fact, and finally the conscious brain, $\xymatrix{*+[o][F-]{c}}$, which has access to all those observations, and forms an inference about $v$ from them.

-Next I show the hierchical model in which there are various intermediary aggregations of information, drawing on inputs that are not themselves directly accessible to the conscious brain.
+The second diagram shows the hierchical model in which information is aggregated in stages, drawing on inputs that are not themselves directly accessible to the conscious brain.

 $$\begin{matrix}\xymatrix@R-2pc{